Reading Tails: “Children Reading to Dogs”

-The mission of Moore County’s “Reading Tails” is to expand a child’s interest in reading and thus lay the groundwork for a lifetime of education, ultimately leading to a higher quality of life.
-“Reading Tails” is a volunteer group organized to provide qualified handlers and their Therapy Dogs for visitation in a variety of facilities and settings.
-Reading times for children and Therapy Dogs are scheduled.
+The mission of Moore County’s “Reading Tails” program is to expand a child’s interest in reading and thus lay the groundwork for a lifetime of education, ultimately leading to a higher quality of life.
+“Reading Tails” is a volunteer group organized to provide qualified handlers and their therapy dogs for visitation in a variety of facilities and settings.
+Reading times for children and therapy dogs are scheduled.
 Children and dogs bond together over a shared story.
 The child’s confidence and reading skills grow in a relaxing environment.

-Dogs and their owners must be certified by one of the three groups below:
+Dogs and their owners must have a current certification with one of the groups below:

 - Therapy Dogs International, Inc.

 - Alliance of Therapy Dogs

 - The Bright and Beautiful Therapy Dogs, Inc.